dehorsley/colette/paper.md

 individuals meet as many individuals within the population as possible before re-pairings occur.
 Pairings with self are removed from the round.
 Each run of the software produces one round of pairings.
-The novel aspect of the programme is that multiple rounds of pairings are possible and produce pairings based on prior rounds.
+The novel aspect of the programme is that multiple rounds of novel pairings are possible and are generated based on prior rounds.
+For example, pairings do not reoccur until individuals have been paired with all others in the population.
 This allows for ease of tracking pairings, and assurance that individuals are not being randomly assigned the same partner each round.
 Pairings with self, or recently paired individuals are penalised, Individuals can leave and re-join the population with no penalty,